Ron Kirn Signature

 Now I make my publications and custom guitars available for those that seek the finest.

-And while I love building, and playing guitars, the most fun has been raising my two daughters with their mother, to whom I’ve been married for almost 50 years (March 2020 will be our Golden).
+And while I love building, and playing guitars, the most fun has been raising my two daughters with their mother, to whom I’ve been married for more than 50 years (March 2020 was our Golden).
 The girls rewarded Debbie and me with two sons-in-law and 4 absolutely amazing grandchildren, it doesn’t get any better.
 So I guess you could say I’m a creature of habit, I have habitually stayed with the woman I love for all these years, and developed the habit of watching my grandkids grow and lovin’ every minute.

 - Ron Kirn